skd19092003/greatmovies/README.md

-# CineVault - Your Ultimate Movie Discovery Platform
+# FindMovies - Your Ultimate Movie Discovery Platform

+## Overview
-CineVault is a premium React-based movie discovery and management platform that combines intelligent movie recommendations with personal organization tools.
+FindMovies is a premium React-based movie discovery and management platform that combines intelligent movie recommendations with personal organization tools.
 Built with modern web technologies, it offers a seamless experience for discovering, tracking, and organizing your movie journey.

-## Overview

-CineVault is a comprehensive movie platform that integrates with The Movie Database (TMDB) to provide rich movie data, personalized lists, and intelligent discovery tools.
-Everything is stored locally in your browser for privacy and instant access.

 ## 🌟 Core Features